Mechanical Eating: Why Eating on a Schedule Can Actually Help Your Body

 The Problem With "Wait Until You're Hungry"

-What Mechanical Eating Does
+What Mechanical Actually Eating Does

-It Feels Uncomfortable
+It Might Feel Uncomfortable

 It's Not Forever